solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 Rather than restricting fee collector accounts to be system-owned, a new type of "validator node" account could be introduced.
-Currently, in normal validator operations, the "fee collector" account is also used as the "node id" as well as the vote fee payer.
-Introducing a "validator node" account that is owned by a "validator node" program which allows configuring a "withdraw authority" and "vote fee payer" could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.
+Currently, in normal validator operations, the fee collector account is also used as the node id as well as the vote fee payer.
+Introducing a validator node account that is owned by a validator node program which allows configuring a withdraw authority and vote fee payer could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.

-This approach requires a migration of all "fee collector" accounts as well as the development of a new on-chain program to manage the new "validator node" accounts.
+This approach requires a migration of all fee collector accounts as well as the development of a new on-chain program to manage the new validator node accounts.
 It will be a big effort compared to the proposed constraints in this SIMD and should be discussed in a new SIMD if this approach is desired.
 Furthermore, durable nonce accounts already have a configurable authority field